 Bending backwards for a couple, providing extras that most undoubtedly had to be noticed, and doing everything in your power to deliver the best wedding EVER, will somehow get you a detailed and raving florist review, right?
 Wrong, again.
 Dozens of weddings did not equal dozens of testimonials.
 For me, going the extra mile didn’t always go noticed, or even appreciated for that matter.

 That is when I sat down and decided that I had to develop a way to gain testimonials in a strategic manner without being overly persistent or seem desperate.
-I knew that I wanted genuine testimonials where my couples were eager and happy to provide the minute that there wedding day ceased and/or I requested them.
+I knew that I wanted genuine testimonials where my couples were eager and happy to provide the minute that their wedding day ceased and/or I requested them.
 This is where I then developed a 5 step system that educates my couples from the get-go to not only understand the value of a testimonial, but to also make it a priority and privilege for them to provide me with one.

 Step 1: Establish a Positive Client Experience